Skip to main content

 The session view shows aggregated metrics:

-• Total tokens: Sum of all input + output tokens
+• Total tokens: sum of input + output tokens

 Best Practices

-1. Single session_id -- Generate once, pass to all agents
+1. Single session_id -- generate once, pass to the coordinator's call; sub-agents inherit it

 2. Descriptive agent names -- planner, researcher, executor not agent1, agent2